 First Minister Nicola Sturgeon heard about the Scottish FA’s plans to strengthen Scottish football during a meeting at the Scottish Parliament.

 She and Sports Minister Jamie Hepburn were talked through the proposals by Stewart Regan, Scottish FA Chief Executive, national team manager Gordon Strachan and Brian McClair, the Scottish FA’s performance director.

 The Scottish FA’s Performance Strategy includes a number of proposals to ensure a more prosperous future for the national game.
-You can read more about that on the Scottish FA’s website.

 Following the meeting, First Minister Nicola Sturgeon said: